dciancio/ocp4healthcheck/README.md

   Options:

-  --live         => analyze a running cluster in real-time --must-gather  => analyze a must-gather
+  --live | --must-gather
-  --log          => log the output to a file named ocp4healthcheck.log (created in the current working directory)
+            live         => analyze a running cluster in real-time must-gather  => analyze a must-gather --scanaudit            => scan audit logs (only works with --live option for now) --log                  => log the output to a file named ocp4healthcheck.log (created in the current working directory)
   ```